 You may be surprised to see a Terrier on this list.
 Or perhaps you’ve never even heard of me?
 We’re a relatively rare breed, a family-loving hunting dog developed in Czechoslovakia.
 My ancestors were bred as robust, short-legged dogs.
 With our easy-to-clean coats, we transitioned into the house with minimal mess.
 Less scrappy than most Terriers, many of us tolerate (and actually appreciate) cats.
 Now for a caveat: obviously some individual dogs, regardless of breeds, don’t like cats.
 Maybe they had a bad experience, or perhaps their people forgot to socialize them.
 Now for a secret I’ll acknowledge: the use of barriers may inadvertently entice us to chase.
 It’s a good idea to socialize us to other animals with supervision, not gates.

 A renowned problem solver and protector, I was developed by Captain Max von Stephanitz in 20th-century Germany from sheep herding dogs.
 We’re used for police and military service, guide work, sentry duty, search and rescue, therapy — and any canine job you can name.
 My intelligence, trainability and loyalty to family are unrivaled.
 If you tell me to chase cats out of the yard, I will.
-If you tell me a cat is a family member, I’ll protect him.
+If you tell me a cat is a family member, I’ll protect him — which gets me on this list of cat-friendly dogs.
 I concede I’m bossy around other animals.
 What herding breed isn’t?
 Not even I, however, can figure out how to herd that darn cat!

 I’m leggy and lively, a great playmate for active cats but perhaps an annoyance to lazy cats.
 To explain my history, we need to talk about France, British hunters and canine romance.
 English gentry took their Pointers and Setters to Brittany to hunt woodcock, and left them there between hunting seasons.
 My forefathers may have mixed with native spaniel types.
 In time, we developed into a popular hunting dog, both a Pointer and Retriever.
 Cheerful and social, I’m typically patient and playful with the family cats.
 If your cat begs for a game of pursuit, the only damage done will be to his ego: I’m remarkably agile and quick with the chase!